camunda-community-hub/community/README.md

 ### Why migrate to the hub?

 The Camunda Community Hub aims to make the process of contributing to, maintaining, and using Camunda Community Extensions more efficient.
 This reduces a number of issues regarding the continued maintenance and infrastructure related to community extensions, creating a better experience for users as well as maintainers.
 Here are some advantages to your extension being listed under the Camunda Community Hub:

 * Automated publishing of your Camunda extension's Maven releases to Maven Central, with more automation on the way for different programming languages
-* Automated testing
+* Automated releases
 * Automated issue and pull request labelling
 * Improved issue triage process
 * Improved visibility as to where an extension is in its lifecycle
 * Consistent formatting of new issues and releases with new templates and tooling
 * Visibility of your project for new contributors interested in getting involved with open source software

 The Camunda Community Hub aims to help extension maintainers coordinate, cross-test, and ensure that extensions hosted under the Hub can be used without causing conflict with other applications.
 It is important to note that community extensions are maintained by the community, and are not maintained or officially supported by Camunda.
 For questions/support relating to the commercial Camunda Cloud and Camunda Platform offerings, please [contact us](https://camunda.com/contact/).

 ### Getting started